-Free Baby Sewing Patterns - over 450 projects!
+Free Baby Sewing Patterns - over 500 projects!

-|Over 450 of the best Free Baby Patterns & Tutorials on the web!
+|Over 500 of the best Free Baby Patterns & Tutorials on the web!

-Welcome to the Free Baby Patterns section at SewingSupport.com, where you'll find a collection of over 400
+Welcome to the Free Baby Patterns section at SewingSupport.com, where you'll find a collection of over 500 free baby

 And don't feel you have to stick with pretty pastel colors for your fabric choices.
 Feel free to have fun with bright,

 baby clothes can also be a great way to "repurpose" adult clothing.